-Do not touch the memory cards when a high-temperature warning is displayed in the monitor or viewfinder.
+Do not touch the camera or memory cards when a high-temperature warning is displayed in the monitor or viewfinder.

-The memory cards will be hot, potentially causing burns or causing the cards to be dropped and damaged when removed.
-Note that the camera body and the batteries may also be hot.
+The camera and memory cards will be hot, potentially causing burns or causing the cards or battery to be dropped and damaged when removed.